se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/SECURITY_COMMERCIAL_TEMPLATE.md

 ## Handling

-We will make a **good-faith effort** to triage and prioritize reports.
-We **do not** promise specific response times or remediation timelines.
-Availability may be reduced during weekends, holidays, or maintainer absences.
-There is **no bug bounty** unless explicitly announced.
+We will make a **good-faith effort** to triage and prioritize reports **without undue delay**.
+Where a vulnerability is confirmed, we will develop and deploy a **fix or mitigation in a timely manner**, prioritizing by severity and user impact.
+No specific remediation timelines are promised unless required by law.

 ### Research Guidelines (please follow)